JuliaDynamics/Agents.jl/docs/src/tutorial.md

 4. Stepping functions that controls how the agents and the model evolve.
 5. Specifying which data should be collected from the agents and/or the model.

+So, in order to set up and run an ABM simulation with Agents.jl, you typically need to define a structure, function, or parameter collection for steps 1-3, define the rules of the agent evolution for step 4, and then declare which parameters of the model and the agents should be collected as data during step 5.

 ## 1. The model

 ```@docs